NHL on NBC: 2007 playoffs controversy

 Since then, NBC had contingency plans if scenarios like this occur moving forward.
 Starting in 2008 until 2016, the NBC hockey game started airing 12:30 p.m.
 ET so that the network can show at least one overtime period if it gets there (at max two).
 Starting in 2016, NBC aired playoff game at about 7:15 p.m.
 ET immediately following horse racing.
+2016 was the only year NBC aired a playoff game before and after the Kentucky Derby.

-In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Sabres and the Carolina Hurricanes on the same day as the Preakness.
-Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on Versus, or OLN as it was known at the time.
+In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Sabres and Carolina Hurricanes on the same day as the Preakness.
+Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on Versus, or OLN, as it was known at the time.
 The Sabres won the game in regulation.